Unleashed2016/ruopen/Readme.md

 * 3D Model of the City of Adelaide data provided by data.sa https://data.sa.gov.au/data/dataset/3d-model This dataset provides the visualization of building heights in augmented reality view on our app.

-* Hospital locations in SA: https://data.sa.gov.au/data/dataset/sa-health-hospitals-locations This dataset provides location of hospital facilities visible to the users via the app interface.
-Opening times will be added to the database.
+* Hospital locations in SA (SA Public and Private Hospitals Locations): https://data.sa.gov.au/data/dataset/sa-health-hospitals-locations Location of hospitals will be used to get directions to app users using maps and augmented reality.
+Opening times will be added to enhance the data-set.

-* RSS feed of events that are planned in the Adelaide City Council area.https://data.sa.gov.au/data/dataset/events The events RSS feed will provide event locaiton and timings to app users.
+* RSS feed of events that are planned in the Adelaide City Council area provided by ACC https://data.sa.gov.au/data/dataset/events The events RSS feed will provide event locaiton and timings to app users.

-### Local Event Location:
-Adelaide